seanmull/vimwiki/index.md

 ## Done

+-   [x] Set up OCD for the namespace
+-   [x] Listen to log given a file path
+-   [x] Contact Allison and Debbie
+-   [x] Update schema and generate from anywhere in file path
 -   [x] How they can back up my machine if it crashes.
 Look into one drive
 -   [x] Ask someone how to get files from rob regarding door
 -   [x] Configure lens